-Theme Park injuries can be caused by slip or trip and falls, by a malfunctioning or overly dangerous ride or by the negligence of an employee of the theme park.
+Theme Park accidents can be caused by slip or trip and falls, by a malfunctioning or overly dangerous ride or by the negligence of an employee of the theme park.
 There can even be accidents while riding in transportation provided by the theme parks.
 With the millions of visitors that come to Orlando area theme parks each year, the theme parks have adopted the attitude that they will not fairly and promptly resolve these claims.
 You should not be surprised when the claim department for the Park denies your claim after you arrive back home.
-If that happens, you should stop speaking with the Park's claim department altogether and call us or fill out our Web Form for a free consultation.
+If that happens, you should stop speaking with the Park’s claim department altogether and call us or fill out our Web Form for a free consultation.

 WHAT TO DO IF YOU ARE INJURED IN AN ORLANDO THEME PARK

 While it is important to care for the injured person, most of these theme park injuries occur in the presence of friends or family.
 Someone should be told to document the scene of the injury.
 In these cases, documentation of the condition that caused the injury is critical.
 While injury on a ride may be difficult to document, other dangerous conditions such as broken devices or foreign substances or defects in a roadway or sidewalk can be preserved by photographs or video.
 Just as most people are with friends and family when they are injured, most people also have still and video cameras with them.
 Indeed, many digital cameras today can also take video.
 DOCUMENT, DOCUMENT, DOCUMENT the scene.
 This is so important.
 Rest assured that any condition will be repaired, cleaned up or re-designed soon after you are taken away and all evidence of what caused your injury will be gone forever.